San Antonio Solar Backup: A Solution for In-Home Medical Device Failure

-Under these conditions, the term “outpatient care” acquires a more literal meaning, as a greater portion of healthcare becomes not just outpatient, but at-home care, and not administered by licensed clinicians, nurses, or rehabilitative specialists.
+Under these conditions, the term “outpatient care” acquires a more literal meaning, as a greater portion of healthcare becomes not just outpatient, but at-home care not administered by licensed clinicians, nurses or rehabilitative specialists.
 Even when contract nurses or certified personnel visit residences, they cannot immediately retrofit the standard home into the power-supplying force of a regular hospital or emergency room.
-Add these conditions to the access to remote care, and we have a citizenry striving, more and more every day, to take care of its own healthcare issues.
+Add these conditions to the access to remote care and we have a citizenry striving, more and more every day, to take care of its own healthcare issues.

 At-Home Healthcare Facilitators for San Antonio Residents

 The main course of action that many have taken is at-home care.
-With the help of devices and technology that was once only used in medical facilities, in-home care has blossomed but must be understood in the context of power continuity, which secure power sources from solar power can provide to San Antonio residents.
+With the help of devices and technology that were once only used in medical facilities, in-home care has blossomed.
+This must be understood in the context of power continuity, which secure power sources from solar power can provide to San Antonio residents.
 This is especially important because, as noted above, those power outages are more likely to strike San Antonio than any other area in the southwest.